 Columbia is another varietal, as is ‘Soh Synteng,’ a more acidic variation with slightly pinkish, young shoots and flower buds.

 Sweet lime trees look much like the Tahiti lime, with serrated leaves and almost wingless petioles.
 Unlike supermarket limes, the fruit is yellow-green to yellow-orange in color.
 Actually, if you let any lime ripen, it would be similar in hue, but they are picked before they are ripe to lengthen their shelf life.

 The fruit is most likely a hybrid between a Mexican type of lime and a sweet lemon or sweet citron.
-The fruit is primarily cultivated in India, northern Vietnam, Egypt, tropical America and countries around the Mediterranean coastline.
+The fruit is primarily cultivated in India, northern Vietnam, Egypt, tropical America, and countries around the Mediterranean coastline.
 The first fruit was brought to the United States from Saharanpur, India in 1904.

 Here, the plant is mostly grown as an ornamental for personal use, but in India and Israel, it is used as rootstock for the sweet orange and other citrus varieties.
-Growing sweet limes trees is possible in USDA zones 9-10.
+Growing sweet lime trees is possible in USDA zones 9-10.
 What type of sweet lime tree care is needed for successful growing in these areas?

 Care of a Sweet Lime Tree

 Plant sweet limes on the south side of a building where it will get the most warmth and protection from any cold snaps.
 Plant sweet limes in well-draining soil since like all citrus, sweet limes hate “wet feet.”